 Waivers.
 No conditions or provisions of this Agreement may be waived unless approved by the ASBO and Subgrantee, in writing.

 Ensuring Timely and Effective Deployment of BEAD Projects.
-The Office, and any agency, instrumentality, or subdivision thereof, agrees not to enforce any law, regulation, executive order, contracting requirement, or other enforceable obligation that directly or indirectly regulates in any way the rates, terms, and conditions of broadband internet service, whether on a retail, wholesale, or network basis, or imposes net neutrality rules, open access, or other utility-style rules on broadband internet service, against the Subgrantee or its affiliates anywhere it provides service within the Office’s jurisdiction, while that Subgrantee has any subgrant that is still within its period of performance, extended period of performance, or federal interest period.
-For purposes of this provision, a “net neutrality rule” is any law, order, contracting requirement, or other enforceable obligation by the Office that prohibits internet service providers from, among other things, blocking content, throttling speeds, imposing data caps, or engaging in paid prioritization, or that imposes a general conduct or similar standard upon internet service providers.
+The ASBO, and any agency, instrumentality, or subdivision thereof, agrees not to enforce any law, regulation, executive order, contracting requirement, or other enforceable obligation that directly or indirectly regulates in any way the rates, terms, and conditions of broadband internet service, whether on a retail, wholesale, or network basis, or imposes net neutrality rules, open access, or other utility-style rules on broadband internet service, against the Subgrantee or its affiliates anywhere it provides service within the ASBO’s jurisdiction, while that Subgrantee has any subgrant that is still within its period of performance, extended period of performance, or federal interest period.
+For purposes of this provision, a “net neutrality rule” is any law, order, contracting requirement, or other enforceable obligation by the ASBO that prohibits internet service providers from, among other things, blocking content, throttling speeds, imposing data caps, or engaging in paid prioritization, or that imposes a general conduct or similar standard upon internet service providers.

 Protecting the BEAD Program from Defaults.
-Subgrantee shall submit a signed copy of the certification set forth in Exhibit H on Subgrantee’s letterhead to the Office before the Office releases any BEAD funds to the Subgrantee.
-Subgrantee acknowledges that the Office must submit Subgrantee’s signed certification to NTIA within thirty (30) days of receipt, and that NTIA may publicly publish these signed certifications.
+Subgrantee shall submit a signed copy of the certification set forth in Exhibit G on Subgrantee’s letterhead to the ASBO before the ASBO releases any BEAD funds to the Subgrantee.
+Subgrantee acknowledges that the ASBO must submit Subgrantee’s signed certification to NTIA within thirty (30) days of receipt, and that NTIA may publicly publish these signed certifications.

 Terms and Conditions.
 In the event of any conflict or inconsistency between the terms and conditions hereof and any terms or conditions set forth in any document relating to the transactions contemplated by this Agreement, the terms and conditions of this Agreement shall prevail.